SumanthRH/personal-website/content/post/a-new-consumption-model/index.md

 * *YouTube:* On my laptop, I've installed an extension to block out all the noise on the home page, and just give me the search bar
 ![](youtube_search.png)

 I still use my phone to watch whatever I want on YouTube, but my laptop feels more like a work thing now.
-I've been struggling a bit to escape YT shorts (averaging atleast an hour per day) for now - it's almost impossible to curate this, so let's see where this goes!
+I've been struggling a bit to escape YT shorts (averaging atleast an hour per day in Summer 2023) for now - it's almost impossible to curate this, so let's see where this goes!